 o Enhance your overall quality of life through the divorce process

 Do I need to hire a lawyer if you are my coach?

 I am acting fully as a coach, and not an attorney.
 Although I am technically an attorney and practiced family law in the past, I cannot and will not give you legal advice, or act as your attorney in any way.
 If you require an attorney in order to get divorced, then you will need to hire one independently from me.
 I can assist you in this process, and help you figure out who is the best match for you.
 It’s important to note that not everyone decides that they need an attorney.
-It is possible to get divorced without being represented by an attorney.
 We can also discuss whether this is the best solution for you in your situation.

 How can I afford to hire a life coach during my divorce?

 I get it, money is tight during a divorce, and finances are rarely not an issue.
 Think of this as an investment in yourself, to make sure that you are doing all you can to have the presence of mind to make the best decisions for you and your family.
 I work with you on the practical and nonlegal aspects of your situation.
 An attorney focuses solely on the legal aspects of your case.
 By becoming empowered in your decisions, clear on your path, and focused on your next steps, you will be able to use your attorney where they are best needed, saving lots of money in the long run.

 Not only will you save money in legal fees, but you will experience growth and transformation in a way that will carry over into other aspects of your life.